chrisitopherus/ws-roomified/docs/md/README.md

 The SocketClient is meant to be the socket connection saved on the server.

+(For TS) The Class takes two optional type parameters in following order:

+- `SocketEventsFromServer` (For events sent from the server)
+- `SocketEventsFromClient` (For events sent from the client)

 ```ts
 // importing the WebSocket from the ws module to overwrite the initial WebSocket type
 import { WebSocket } from 'ws';